 - Critical Failures

 Other non-pharmaceutical manufacturers, like those that produce robotics or electronics, may have more lenient standards, but they still have strict regulations.
-A high-tech company producing microchips, for example, cannot have so much as a speck of dust on the chip or the chip may malfunction.
+For example, a high-tech company producing microchips cannot have so much as a speck of dust on the chip or the chip may malfunction.
 These companies don’t have to produce the full paper trail like pharmaceutical companies and perform their own internal checks and, if the product works, it ships.
 But, the tiniest blemish can tarnish the product, so standards must still be held high internally.
 No matter what type of cleanroom you have, you need professional help keeping it compliant with regulations.

 - Lost Money